-Many kindergarteners are at the beginning of their learning to read journey.
+Do you have kindergarteners at the beginning of their learning to read journey?
 Having a strong sense of phonemic awareness, which is a part of phonological awareness, is a big stepping stone on this path to reading.
+These phonemic awareness activities for kindergarten will help young children develop this crucial skill.

 Phonemic awareness which falls under the umbrella of phonological awareness is all done orally.
 There is no visual representation of the letters to match the sound work.
 If we did that, then it would be considered phonics work.
 However, there are some great benefits for attaching that phonics work to phonemic awareness.
 I’ll talk more about that at the end of this post.